 Physician Assistant, M.M.S.

-Saint Louis University's Physician Assistant (PA) Master of Medical Science (M.M.S.) is a 27-month, year-round graduate program with a rigorous didactic and clinical curriculum providing a broad medical and surgical foundation.
+The Saint Louis University physician assistant program’s Master of Medical Science (M.M.S.) is a 27-month, year-round graduate program with a rigorous full-time didactic and clinical curriculum that provides a broad medical and surgical foundation.

-The primary mission of the SLU PA program is to educate individuals to become competent, compassionate PAs dedicated to excellence in health care and the service of humanity.
+The primary mission of the SLU physician assistant program is to educate individuals to become competent, compassionate PAs dedicated to excellence in health care and the service of humanity.

 The following are just a few of the ways the Saint Louis University PA program sets itself apart from other PA programs:

-• A tradition of academic excellence, with first-time PANCE pass rates at or above the national average.
-Academic highlights include a full-dissection gross anatomy course, intentional sequencing of courses to promote a holistic understanding of the material, multiple hands-on laboratories and activities, and partnerships with health care systems in and beyond the metropolitan area, offering a wide range of clinical opportunities to students.
+A tradition of academic excellence, with first-time PANCE pass rates at or above the national average.
+Academic highlights include intentional course sequencing to promote a holistic understanding of course content, multiple hands-on laboratories, a full-dissection human gross anatomy course and activities and partnerships with health care systems in and beyond the metropolitan area, offering a wide range of clinical opportunities to students.

-• A mission driven program with an emphasis on service to humanity, with mandatory community service hours and an optional service track for students who want to incorporate additional service and reflection into their PA school experience.
+A mission-driven program emphasizing service to humanity, mandatory community service hours for all students and an optional service track for students who want to incorporate additional service and reflection into their PA education.

-• A joint M.M.S.-PA/M.P.H. dual-degree option for students who are passionate about pursuing both PA and public health interests.
+A joint M.M.S./M.P.H. dual-degree option for students who are passionate about pursuing both PA and public health interests and are accepted separately into both programs.

 As one of the first universities in the country to offer a PA program, SLU maintains a tradition of academic excellence and has earned a national reputation as a leader in PA education.
-Educational facilities at SLU provide an exceptional learning environment and include a simulated medical office with eight exam rooms equipped with cameras for recording and reviewing student performance.
+The learning environment is challenging yet supportive.
+Educational facilities include a medical library, various lab spaces and a simulated medical office with exam rooms equipped for patient history and physical exam practice, and recording/reviewing student performance.

 Traditional pre-PA tracks can be found in many Doisy College of Health Sciences (DCHS) programs.
-In addition, DCHS proudly offers the direct-entry PA Scholars option for eligible incoming freshmen interested in securing a spot in the SLU PA program upon graduation from a specific pre-PA degree program.
+In addition, DCHS proudly offers the PA Scholars option for eligible incoming freshmen.

 Graduates of SLU's PA program are eligible to sit for the Physician Assistant National Certifying Exam (PANCE).